input-output-hk/marlowe-ts-sdk/doc/howToDevelop.md

 ## E2E tests

-In order to run the E2E tests you need to create a `./env/.env.test` file that points to a working version of the marlowe runtime and a working Blockfrost instance and a faucet PK
+In order to run the E2E tests you need to create a `./env/.env.test` file that points to a working version of the marlowe runtime and a working Blockfrost instance and a faucet PK.

+If you haven't done it before, go to https://blockfrost.io/ and create a free-tier account.
+Then, create a project and copy the project ID.
+Blockfrost is a Lucid dependency, eventually when we migrate to a different library this wont be necessary.

+To create an instance of a local marlowe runtime, follow the instructions in the [marlowe starter kit](https://github.com/input-output-hk/marlowe-starter-kit/blob/main/docs/preliminaries.md)

 TODO: explain how to get the Faucet PK